You too can get involved...

 Recording:

-[aka: "Detroit Put The World On Its Wheels"]
+[aka: "Detroit Put The World On Its Wheels";

-Composers: music by Dr. Frank J. Black (not-affiliated) and
+Composers: music by Frank J. Black (ASCAP)

 lyric by Lewis Allan (ASCAP)